5cover/psdc/docs/Scratch.md

 Just account for the failure, add an error message, and move on.

-## SourceTokens madness

-Okay so currently we keep track of sourcetokens in lists.
-But that's useless since the tokens are in order and the list of original tokens never changes.
-So all we really need are a start index and a length.
-That will simplify the code and improve performance.

 ## Multiparsing madness

-Stop failing and retrying with a diferent parser, and combinding the erros that occur, all based on the first token which is dutifully parsed twice.
+Stop failing and retrying with a diferent parser, and combinding the erros that occur, all based on the first token which is parsed twice.

 We're parsing things multiple times and it makes no sense.